 Before you lock into a physician loan, consider these alternatives:

-- Conventional Mortgages: Conventional home loans are offered by private lenders.
-They tend to require at least a 20% down payment and have strict credit requirements and borrowing limits.
-But they have more competitive interest rates.
+• Conventional Mortgages: Conventional home loans are offered by private lenders.
+They tend to require at least a 20% down payment and have strict credit requirements and borrowing limits but often have more competitive interest rates.

-- Jumbo Loans: Jumbo loans are for expensive homes in higher-cost-of-living areas.
-Interest rates are on par with conventional loans, but they come with strict DTI, asset, and credit requirements.
-Jumbo loans may also require a 10-20% downpayment.
+• Jumbo Loans: Jumbo loans are for expensive homes in higher-cost-of-living areas.
+Interest rates are on par with conventional loans, but they have strict DTI, asset, and credit requirements.
+Jumbo loans may also require a 10-20% down payment.

-- VA Loans: If you’re an active duty military member or vet, a VA loan is probably your most competitive option.
+• VA Loans: A VA loan is probably your most competitive option if you’re an active-duty military member or vet.
 It offers low rates with 100% financing and has no PMI or minimum credit requirement.

 Frequently Asked Questions